Inside the Whaley House, San Diego’s Most Haunted Spot

 Red marks on her back at the time proved it, she said.
 If she wasn’t caught by a friend with her at the time, who knows where she’d be?

-Today was the day she conveniently decided to show up.
+Today was the day she conveniently decided to show up, the same day I was brave enough for my own visit.

-Today was the day, the day I was brave enough for my own visit.
-I actually walked behind the woman while she walked up the stairs with her group, thinking that was safer for me somehow.
+I walked behind the woman while she walked up the stairs with her group, thinking that was safer for me somehow.

 I realize the woman can’t provide receipts of those red marks on her back from back in the day, but in these scenarios, I find it best to just err on the side of believing what I’m hearing.